WalletHacks.com was launched in 2015 by founder Jim Wang, with the mission of sharing the best practices for getting ahead financially and in life.

 Jim Wang, Founder

-Jim Wang is the founding editor and writer of Wallet Hacks.
+Jim Wang is the founding editor and writer of Best Wallet Hacks.

-Jim started Wallet Hacks in 2015 as a way to share his best strategies for getting ahead financially and in life.
-As the father of three and husband to a very understanding, patient, and lovely wife; he always valued his time.
-After three kids, he knew the 24 hours of the day had appreciated.
+Jim started Best Wallet Hacks in 2015 as a way to share his best strategies for getting ahead financially and in life.
+As the father of four and husband to a very understanding, patient, and lovely wife; he always valued his time.
+After four kids, he knew the 24 hours of the day had appreciated.

 Each one of us is busy.
 We would much rather spend time with friends and family, not on the phone haggling with a TV or cell phone rep about their contract.
 We would much rather be planning a vacation than checking our credit reports for minor errors.